The stuffing in this recipe was very tasty, but the chicken was kind of bland. Next time, I think I'll pan fry it for part of the cooking time.

 Chicken Breasts Stuffed with Spinach and Ricotta

-When kids make this recipe, they substitute apple juice or apple cider for the wine, Hafer says.
-It makes it sweeter, and the kids enjoy it.
+Dress up plain chicken breasts by stuffing the chicken with a mixture of spinach, ricotta cheese and parmesan cheese.
+If you're serving it to kids, substitute apple juice or apple cider for the wine, It makes it sweeter, and the kids enjoy it.
 This is a great way to get them to eat their spinach because it's rolled with cheese.

 More From Cooking Light